The Affordable Care Act makes it easier for pregnant women to get insurance to help pay for the medical care they need.

-Starting in 2014, health plans cannot deny you coverage if you are pregnant.
+Health plans can no longer deny you coverage if you are pregnant.
 That's true whether you get insurance through your employer or buy it on your own.

 What's more, health plans cannot charge you more to have a policy because you are pregnant.
-That means they can't adjust your premium, which is the amount you pay each month to have insurance, based on your gender or health condition.
+An insurance company can't increase your premium based on your sex or health condition.
+A premium is the amount you pay each month to have insurance.

 How can I get health insurance while I'm pregnant?